oneapi-src/oneDNN/source/programming_model.rst

 Framework passes the tensors and compiled partition as parameters to execution API.
-The parameter logical tensors must be in the same order when they are passed in the compilation API, and their ids must match with the compiled partition’s internal logical tensors.
+The parameter logical tensors must be in the same order when they are passed in the compilation API, and their IDs must match with the compiled partition’s internal logical tensors.
 The layout type of each tensor must be ``strided`` or ``opaque``.

+The compiled partition may support in-place optimization, which reuses the input tensor data buffer for the output tensor for lower memory footprint and better data locality.
+For each compiled partition, users can get pairs of input and output ports.
+For the pair of input and output ports, user can use a same memory buffer when passing input and output tensors along with execution API.
+The in-place optimization is optional, when users use another memory buffer for the output tensor, oneDNN Graph must update the output tensor.

 If users place a tensor with data buffer pointer in outputs, the backend shall use the data buffer provided by users.